The von Baeyer family and some in-laws on the Internet

 • Edwinna von Baeyer -- My very nearest, and dearest -- landscape historian, writer, editor, and passionate Manchester United soccer fan.

 • Eliza von Baeyer -- Our eldest -- PhD in organizational development & change, and also, as Indie*Go Designs, creator of fun, funky, original jewellery in Ottawa.
-Visit her on LinkedIn to learn about her work with Semco Style Institute.
+Visit her on LinkedIn to learn about her consulting practice.

 • Jakob von Baeyer -- Our youngest -- senior editor, global integrated content at PricewaterhouseCoopers (PwC), sometime jazz trombonist.
 Growing family in London UK.
 Visit him on LinkedIn.

-• Hans Christian von Baeyer -- My older brother, a physicist retired from the College of William and Mary.
-Family in Williamsburg, Virginia.
-(See his memories of grandmother Ida -- password provided to family members.)
+• Hans Christian von Baeyer -- My older brother, a professor of physicist retired from the College of William and Mary, living in Philadelphia.
+(See his story about grandmother Ida and his memories of escaping Germany in 1944 -- password provided to family members.)

 • Veronika Finckh, née von Baeyer -- My big sister, who once upon a time painted pictures (see below).
 Now in Heidelberg.
 (See her memories of her emigration -- password provided to family members.)